tfradet/moodle-mod_ovmsurvey/README.md

 This plugin must be installed in Moodle mod directory.
 See http://docs.moodle.org/en/Installing_plugins for details.

+Place this plugin into an "ovmsurvey" folder into "mod" moodle directory.

 ## Usage

 An instance of the mod can be added like any other Moodle activity.